jhpyle/docassemble/_docs/config.md

 ## <a name="certs"></a>certs

 This is a path to a directory containing SSL certificates for the web application.
-This is only necessary if you are using a [multi-server arrangement] with HTTPS access and you store certificates in a non-standard location.
+It is only necessary to edit this variable if you are using a [multi-server arrangement] with HTTPS access and you have changed the Apache configuration files so that they look for SSL certificates in a non-standard location.

 By default, the Apache configuration contains: